matthewlong29/PareAndFlourish_Site/_posts/2017-11-05-do-it-delegate-it-or-discard-it.md

 <hr class="secondary">

 What to-do items have you marked off your list?
-Let us know in the comments!